 This website will serve as your outlet for information on the Fort Hancock 21st Century Advisory Committee.
 The Committee, appointed by the Secretary of the Interior, will make recommendations to the National Park Service on the adaptive reuse of buildings within the Fort Hancock Historic District, located within the Sandy Hook Unit of Gateway National Recreation Area.
 Here you will find critical documents, background material, meeting minutes and other useful information concerning the Fort Hancock Historic District.

-The time and place for the next meeting of the Committee will be Thursday, May 16th at the Ocean Place Resort in Long Branch, N.J., from 9 A.M. to 5:30 P.M.
+The time and place for the next meeting of the Committee will be Friday, January 10, 2014 at the Chapel at Sandy Hook, Hartshorne Drive, Middletown, New Jersey beginning at 9:00 A.M.
 Meetings are open to the public.
-Public comments will be taken beginning at 4 P.M.; signup is first-come, first-served.
+Public comments will be taken beginning at 1 P.M.; signup is first-come, first-served.

 The FACA law, passed by Congress in 1972, governs the operations of the Fort Hancock 21st Century Advisory Committee (Committee).

 FACA requires timely notice (generally 15 calendar days notice) of each Committee meeting, to be published in the Federal Register to inform the public of the time, place and agenda of each meeting.
 Committee meeting notices will appear in the Federal Register, Gateway's Facebook page, National Park Service (NPS) press releases and this website.